delta-io/delta/PROTOCOL.md

 The _protocol version_ will be increased whenever non-forward-compatible changes are made to this specification.
 In the case where a client is running an invalid protocol version, an error should be thrown instructing the user to upgrade to a newer protocol version of their Delta client library.

-Since breaking changes must be accompanied by an increase in the protocol version recorded in a table or by the addition of a Table Feature, clients can assume that unrecognized fields or actions are never required in order to correctly interpret the transaction log.
+Since breaking changes must be accompanied by an increase in the protocol version recorded in a table or by the addition of a table feature, clients can assume that unrecognized fields or actions are never required in order to correctly interpret the transaction log.
 Clients must ignore such unrecognized fields, and should not produce an error when reading a table that contains unrecognized fields.

 Reader Version 3 and Writer Version 7 add two lists of table features to the protocol action.
 The capability for readers and writers to operate on such a table is not only dependent on their supported protocol versions, but also on whether they support all features listed in `readerFeatures` and `writerFeatures`.
 See [Table Features](#table-features) section for more information.